BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Prelude

-Chancellor of America William H. Crawford wished to declare war on Britain and their Native allies led by Tecumseh.
+Chancellor of America William H. Crawford wished to declare war on Great Britain and their Native allies led by Tecumseh.
 Tecumseh had been harrassing American settlements in the Huron Territory.
 Tecumseh had been supplied by the British as a result of American expansionism.
 Native allies of the American government argued assimilation rather that conflict.
 These tribes benefited from American trade and supplies, including medical technology.
 Crawford began the conflict with the claim of protecting the American frontier.
 However, within his inner circle planned on annexing all of Canada.

 Deployment